 3.1 CONUS sectoral emissions

-We find posterior anthropogenic methane emissions of 30.9 (30.0 - 31.8) Tg a-1 in CONUS, a 16% increase from the 2022 GHGI estimate for 2019 of 26.7 (24.0 - 29.3) Tg a-1 (EPA, 2022a).
+We find posterior anthropogenic methane emissions of 30.9 (30.0 - 31.8) Tg a-1 in CONUS, a 13% increase from the GHGI23 estimate of 27.3 (24.6 - 30.0) Tg a-1, where the values in parentheses represent the GHGI23 95% confidence interval (EPA, 2022a).
 Lu et al. (2022) found larger anthropogenic emissions of 36.2 (32.1 - 37.6) Tg a-1 over the same domain for 2017 by optimizing emissions and trends in a joint inversion of GOSAT and in situ observations for 2010 to 2017.
 Worden et al. (2022) found lower anthropogenic emissions of 27.6 (22.6 – 23.9) Tg a-1 over the U.S. for 2019 by regridding global inversions of GOSAT data that optimized emissions at 2° × 2.5° resolution using uncertainties for the prior and posterior estimates.
 Deng et al. (2022) reviewed an ensemble of global inversions and found median U.S. posterior anthropogenic emissions for 2019 of 26.5 (20.8 - 38.7) Tg a-1 with GOSAT data and 31.9 (23.9 - 43.1) Tg a-1 with in situ data.

 We allocate our national total to individual emission sectors using the attribution method described in Section 2.8.
 From the off-diagonal structure of SK,red (equation 8), we find very low posterior error correlation between the sectors (mean error correlation coefficients less than 0.2), indicating that we can separate sectoral emissions.
-Figure 4 and Table 2 summarize the results compared to the GHGI.
-Livestock, oil and gas, and landfills account for 89% of posterior anthropogenic emissions and all increase relative to the GHGI.
-We find a significant decrease from the GHGI only for coal.
+Figure 4 and Table 2 summarize the results compared to the GHGI23.
+Livestock, oil and gas, and landfills account for 89% of posterior anthropogenic emissions and all increase relative to the GHGI23.
+We find a significant decrease from the GHGI23 only for coal.
 For these four sectors, we find sectoral averaging kernel sensitivities between 0.47 and 0.91, larger than the values found by Lu et al. (2022) from GOSAT and in situ data.
 We find a small but significant increase in wetland emissions that is consistent with the large range found by Lu et al. (2022).
 However, the observing system only constrains about half of wetland emissions, with most of the inferred increase limited to the southeastern coast, including South Carolina, Georgia, and eastern Florida.

-Landfill emissions show the largest relative and absolute increase from the GHGI for 2019.
-We find posterior emissions of 6.9 (6.4 - 7.5) Tg a-1, a 53% increase relative to the GHGI estimate of 4.5 (3.5 - 5.5) Tg a-1, where the values in parentheses represent the 95% confidence interval.
+Landfill emissions show the largest relative and absolute increase from the GHGI23 for 2019.
+We find posterior emissions of 6.9 (6.4 - 7.5) Tg a-1, a 51% increase relative to the GHGI23 estimate of 4.6 (xx - xx) Tg a-1.
 Lu et al. (2022) found similar posterior landfill emissions of 7.5 (5.9 - 7.7) Tg a-1 for 2017.
-We attribute the GHGI underestimate to two components of inventory methodologies for landfill emissions, which we discuss in detail in Section 3.2.
-First, for landfills with gas recovery systems, the GHGI uses reported emissions from the GHGRP that assume too-high collection efficiencies.
-Second, the GHGI does not account for site-specific operations that may produce anomalous emissions.
+We attribute the GHGI23 underestimate to two components of inventory methodologies for landfill emissions, which we discuss in detail in Section 3.2.
+First, for landfills with gas recovery systems, the GHGI23 uses reported emissions from the GHGRP that assume too-high collection efficiencies.
+Second, the GHGI23 does not account for site-specific operations that may produce anomalous emissions.